Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

 • 2.30 pm.
 Fontana del Porcellino.
 Piazza della Signoria.
 Visit Palazzo Vecchio and – optional – climb Arnolfo’s Tower (book timed tickets in advance!).

 • 4.30 pm.
-Basilica di Santa Croce (can get tickets on the spot) and/ or Leonardo Interactive Museum (tickets).
+Basilica di Santa Croce (can get tickets on the spot) and/ or the super popular Leonardo Interactive Museum (get tickets in advance).

 • 6 pm.
 Have a drink at one of the rooftop bars.